kissmetrics/km-support/_posts/2013-12-9-tapstream.md

 layout: post
 title: Tapstream Integration
 categories: integrations
-summary: KISSmetrics and Tapstream have integrated.
+summary: Kissmetrics and Tapstream have integrated.
 See how to use both products with each other.
 ---
 * Table of Contents
 {:toc}